kishorbhat-math/wbkc-calibration-mc/README.md

 - `environment.yml`, `pyproject.toml`, and CI workflow.
 - MIT License.

-> ⚠️ This is a **starter/scaffold** intended for extension.
+> âš ï¸ This is a **starter/scaffold** intended for extension.
 Calibration physics and numerics are simplified.

 ## Install